Eschscholzia californica: Uses

 California poppy leaves are used as food or garnish, while the seeds are used in cooking.
 There are no clinical trials showing it can effectively treat psychiatric disorders in humans.

 Chemical compounds

-E. californica contains californidine (N^{+}(CH3)2), allocryptopine, eschscholtzine N-CH3 (californidine), and other similar (Papaveraceae) alkaloids.
-Also berberine.
+E. californica contains californidine (N^{+}(CH3)2), allocryptopine, eschscholtzine N-CH3 (californidine), and other similar (Papaveraceae) alkaloids, as well as berberine.

 Preparation

 The California poppy has been used through two methods: fresh petals to create a syrup, and dried petals added to water to make an infusion or boiled for tea.

 As an introduced species

 California poppies are commercially sold and widely naturalized in Australia, including Tasmania, and the species has also been introduced to South Africa, Chile, New Zealand, and Argentina.
 In both Chile and California, there are marked differences between California poppies grown in low and high altitudes.
 Coastal or low-altitude specimens produce fewer flowers and seeds, experience longer flowering times, and have shorter stems.

 Historical and cultural significance

 Indigenous people

 Willard Worden, Poppies and Lupine, gelatin silver print, c.
 1915.

 The California poppy has been historically used as traditional medicine and cosmetics by some indigenous people in California, particularly those native to the regions where the plant is found.
 In particular, Tongva Gabrielino, Cahuilla, Costanoan, Luiseno, and Pomo have cultural and historical connections with the poppy.
 These connections involve traditional uses of the plant, cultural significance, and even folklore.

 The Tongva peoples of the San Gabriel Valley region recognized the California poppy by the term Mekachaa.
 Such indigenous communities interpret the Mekechaa as a plant relative, and actively resisted attempts to appropriate its existence through artistic community projects.
 In Waa'aka', the final plant created by the Tongva's god of creation, Wiyot, was the Island poppy, described as "golden as the sun, bringing beauty to the world."